hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

-# Case Study #3 - Control Chart Visualisation
+# Case Study #3 - How to become more effective at data storytelling by customizing your chart features

 ### What is a Control Chart?